 DCP 209 was raised by Northern Powergrid on the 08 May 2014 to establish arrangements to get unregistered customers registered by a Supplier.
 Some customers are using electricity without paying for it because their supply has never been registered by a Supplier.
-Getting ‘unregistered customers’ into a contract with a Supplier and subsequently registered in industry systems will reduce overall system losses, improve efficiency and thereby reduce overall costs for customers.
+Getting ‘unregistered customers’ into a contract with a Supplier and subsequently registered in industry registration systems will reduce overall distribution system losses, improve efficiency and thereby reduce overall costs for customers.

 DCP 209 proposes a new code of practice for resolving unregistered customers.
 The ‘Resolving Unregistered Customers Code of Practice’ follows the same approach to the inclusion in DCUSA of the Revenue Protection Code of Practice in Schedule 23.